 What really stretches belief is the reveal that “Bolt” doesn’t even film on location, it’s done entirely inside in a television studio.
 There is no TV studio on Earth big enough for the bombastic chase set-piece Penny and Bolt experience in the movie’s first scene, even with green screen helping them (if we weren’t doing that whole business about Bolt not knowing he’s in a TV show you could just say they broke it down piece by piece).
 Later, Bolt gets knocked out and shipped away by air to New York City, to kickstart the main plot.
 That box he was sealed shut in didn’t have air holes, it was chock full of Styrofoam, and I’m pretty sure Bolt was unconscious in it for about a day.
 Bolt should probably be dead.
 To cap it all off, at one point Bolt starts to feel hunger pangs, furiously demands Mittens explain what’s happening to him, and she has to explain the concept of food to him and why he needs it.
 So I guess Bolt has been so sheltered that he’s never felt hunger before in his life and never needed to be fed food before now, even back before he became a TV star.
 It’s ironic.
 “Bolt” is a supposed to be set in a more grounded universe than usual that’s closer to our own because there’s no magic present, but most of the plot mechanics of this movie feel much more contrived than your average Disney movie.
 Magic really does work well as a narrative shortcut.

 Another problem “Bolt” has is that it’s characters really aren’t that great and as a result this movie is extremely boring.
 Let’s start with our leading canine, Bolt.
-Bolt’s cute, but for the first two-thirds of the film he really isn’t that likable or compelling, since his entire personality and motivations revolve around the premise that I’ve already explained is ridiculous.
+Bolt is cute, he’s a small, brave, scruffy and fiercely devoted dog – the epitome of man’s best friend.
+But for the first two-thirds of the film he really isn’t that likable or compelling, since his entire personality and motivations revolve around the premise that I’ve already explained is ridiculous.
 Bolt’s character arc in this film is kind of a hybrid rip-off of Buzz Lightyear’s self-discovery arc in “Toy Story” and the classic kid and their dog story.
 When Bolt gets separated from his owner / co-star, Penny, he travels a long distance to find her again, and along the way discovers he’s not actually a superdog.
 For most of the film, Bolt is arrogant, single-mindedly focused on finding his girl and at times callous, constantly overestimating his abilities and dragging others along for the ride.
-The audience is basically waiting for him to catch up to something they already know, so his hubris honestly grates, a lot.
+His signature fearlessness mostly stems from ignorance, and the audience is basically waiting for him to catch up to something they already know, so his hubris honestly grates, a lot.

 The most satisfying moment in the movie is when Bolt finally realizes he’s not a super special snowflake after all and gets humbled, hard, at which point he finally starts to become a likable character in the last act of the movie and starts to develop a personality.
 Now that Bolt can no longer define himself a superdog, he has to learn how to be a real dog and make up for lost time that greedy human producers stole from him, so he takes Mittens up on her offer to teach him how to be a real dog.
 Bolt is at his most compelling during this part of the movie.
 He has to make a choice between staying with his friends or going back to Hollywood to find Penny, in the hopes that at least that part of his upbringing was real, and of course when he does go back, he arrives just in time to see her acting with his replacement pooch.
 Bolt feels sad about this for a few minutes, before he doubles back and saves Penny from a studio fire, rekindling their bond.
 And then the movie ends.
 That was Bolt’s arc.
 He was somewhat irritating for most of it, a few old plot twists happened, and then it wrapped up in the most cliche way possible for a movie about a kid and their dog – like something straight out of “Lassie”.